uthircloudnative/kafka/README.md

          - acks=2 Producer will wait for acknowledgement from both Leader and all replicas.
                   In this case no data loss is possible.

+  **Consumer**

+     Consumer is process/application which connects to a Kafka topic and read data from a specicific topic.

+     Any consuming application upon connecting to Kafka will know which broker topic to be read.

+     In case of Broker failure Consumers will know how to recover using Consumer Offset values.

+     Any Consumer will data in any given topic in Offset order only.
+Which mean in which order those messages are published in the same order only a Consumer can be able to read.

+     A same Consumer can able to read multiple Partition data at the same time.

+     Consumers are grouped together based on the data/partition in which its reading data and a Consumer Group can be formed.

+     If we have too many Consumers in a group which read data from a specific topic then few of the Consumers will be inactive.

+     Consumers (in a ConsumerGroup) <= Total Number of Topic-Partition.

+  **Consumer OffSet**

+     Kafka will trake each Consumer Group's Consumers in which OffSet data they are reading.
+This information is stored or commited live in a Kafka Topic name __consumer__offsets.Using this reference Consumers can able to recover its reading operation in case of any Broker failure while reading data from a Topic.

+     Commiting data into this consumer_offset is taken care by Kafka based on some configuration called Delivery Semantics.

+     Thera are 3 types of Delivery Semantics Configuration is possible.

+       - Atmost Once --> Offsets are committed as soon as message is received by Consumer.
+                         In this case in case during message processing if any error then that message will be lost.

+       - Atleast Once --> Offsets are committed once message is processed successfully.
+                          In case any error during processing Consumer can read the message again and reprocess.
+                          Downside of this approach is there is a possibility of duplicate message processing.

+       - Exactly Once --> This can be achieved for Kafka -> Kafka workflows.